Measurement with washi tape? Sold to the cute preschooler in blue.

 Why is learning math through play important?

-When early learners learn through play, we are taking off the strict limitations and allowing freedom and flexibility in learning.
+When early learners learn through play, we take off the strict limitations and allow freedom and flexibility in learning.

 Could you imagine a measurement activity that didn’t allow your preschooler to pick up each object?
 This hands-on learning technique is also great for fine motor strength!